1. Output information

 Returned information is run through a series of checks to identify errors.
 These checks ensure that:

-responses to individual questions are consistent within the questionnaire as a whole, that is, totals equate to the sum of the parts
+responses to individual questions are consistent within the questionnaire, that is, totals equate to the sum of the parts

 the return is consistent with historical data from the business

 The method of outlier detection and treatment is based on the principle of Winsorisation.
-The aim is to identify the sample observations that are felt not to be representative of unsampled companies.
-Outliered values are identified and modified prior to estimation using one-sided Winsorisation (as there are no negative values given as part of ITIS).
+The aim is to identify the sample observations, which are felt not to be representative of unsampled companies.
+Outlier values are identified and modified before estimation using one-sided Winsorisation (since there are no negative values given as part of ITIS).

 For the annual survey, Horvitz-Thompson estimation is used to produce estimates for the entire population from sampled data.
 Estimates are produced separately for each industry by employment stratum and aggregated to produce high-level estimates.

-The exception is the data obtained from the Annual Business Survey.
+The exception is the data obtained from the Annual Business Survey (ABS).
 Estimation is performed by multiplying design-weighted responses by the imputation weight and aggregating to the appropriate level.

-Statistical disclosure control methodology is applied to ITIS Survey data.
+Statistical disclosure control methodology is applied to ITIS survey data.
 This ensures that information attributable to an individual or individual organisation is not identifiable in any published outputs.
-The Code of Practice for Statistics sets out practices for how we protect data from being disclosed.
-The Code includes the statement that ONS outputs should “ensure that official statistics do not reveal the identity of an individual or organisation or any private information relating to them, taking into account other relevant sources of information”.
+The Code of Practice for Statistics and specifically the Principle on Confidentiality set out practices for how we protect data from being disclosed.
+The Principle includes the statement that the ONS outputs should "ensure that official statistics do not reveal the identity of an individual or organisation or any private information relating to them, taking into account other relevant sources of information".

 How we disseminate the data